Alliance of Va. hospitals launches dashboard with nursing home-specific COVID-19 stats

 It provides up-to-date statistics on the number of confirmed and pending cases among patients and residents, the number of nursing home patients and residents who have recovered, and the number of nursing homes experiencing difficulty in obtaining specific types of PPE, like N95 masks, surgical masks, gloves, face shields, and isolation gowns.

-The new dashboard comes after the VHHA and the Virginia Department of Health (VDH) announced a new partnership to dedicate resources to long-term care facilities amid the pandemic.
+The new dashboard comes after the VHHA and the Virginia Department of Health (VDH)

 According to the VHHA, the data that's used to fill the dashboard is voluntarily supplied by licensed nursing facilities through the Virginia Healthcare Alerting and Status System (VHASS) program, which is funded by the Assistant Secretary for Preparedness and Response (ASPR), a division of the U.S. Department of Health and Human Services (HHS).